-It also serves as a venue for exhibits, art classes, concerts and traditional celebrations.
+It also serves as a venue for exhibits, art classes, concerts, and traditional celebrations.
 In 2012, the National Museum of the Philippines declared Museo Ning Angeles as an "Important Cultural Property of the Philippines".

 The main exhibit of the museum showcases the evolution of the city and its people.
 It is called Balikdan (meaning "to look back").
-One will see the famous and notable personalities (Angeles City Hall of Fame), works of local artists, rare photographs of Angeles City during the Philippine-American War and memorabilia of Mount Pinatubo's 1991 eruption.
+One will see famous and notable personalities (Angeles City Hall of Fame), works of local artists, rare photographs of Angeles City during the Philippine-American War, and memorabilia of Mount Pinatubo's 1991 eruption.

 Being the "Culinary Capital of the Philippines", the city museum has a Culinarium inside.
-It is a exhibit that features the Kapampangan's expertise and love for food.
+It is an exhibit that features the Kapampangan's expertise and love for food.
 Another permanent exhibit is the dioramas.
 These dioramas showcase the classic clothing of the Filipinos (Grand Dame of Philippine Fashion) and various lifestyle scenes in a Kapampangan's life.

 How to get there

 From Clark, use the MacArthur Highway, Manila North Road, and R-9 Balibago Road to reach Museo Ning Angeles.
 Take the N Luzon Expy/ NLEx/ R-8 in San Fernando if you're going from San Fernando, Pampanga.